Home > Cincinnati Domestic Violence Attorney > Cincinnati Menacing & Stalking Lawyer

 - You physically harmed or damaged the property on which the victim lives, or to any of the victim’s personal property;

-A fourth degree felony conviction carries a maximum prison sentence of up to 18 months and up to $5,000 in fines.
+A fourth-degree felony conviction carries a maximum prison sentence of up to 18 months and up to $5,000 in fines.

-Other Consequences of Menacing / Stalking
+Other Consequences of Menacing & Stalking

 Someone files for a civil protective order if you make unwanted contact or threats against them and you are not married to them.
-A civil protective order will prohibit you from being within 500 feet of the individual who filed the order.
+It will prohibit you from being within 500 feet of the individual who filed the order.
 If you violate the civil protective order, you will face further criminal charges and penalties as a result.